ljvmiranda921/pyswarms/README.rst

 --------
 Are you using PySwarms in your project or research?
 Please cite us!

 * Miranda L.J., (2018).
-PySwarms: a research toolkit for Particle Swarm Optimization in Python.
-Journal of Open Source Software, 3(21), 433, https://doi.org/joss.00433
+PySwarms: a research toolkit for Particle Swarm Optimization in Python. *Journal of Open Source Software*, 3(21), 433, https://doi.org/joss.00433

 .. code-block:: bibtex